ehgp/ecommerce_autolister/README.md

 ## Introduction

-Autilisting bot that will perform listing functions in both FBMP and Etsy.
+Autolisting bot that will perform listing functions in both FBMP and Etsy.
 Ebay is a work in progress

 ## Dependencies